Looking for a Used Wrangler in your area?

 Overall User Score

-The 2008 Jeep Wrangler comes in three trims (X, Sahara, and Rubicon), all available in an extended Unlimited version that features four full-size doors and 20 more inches of length, mostly in the cargo area.
+The 2008 Jeep Wrangler comes in three trims (X, Sahara and Rubicon), all available in an extended Unlimited version that features 4 full-size doors and 20 more inches of length, mostly in the cargo area.
 Unlimited trims also come with a fold-out windshield.
-Seating four in two rows, the base model X starts with two removable half doors and plastic windows, ABS brakes, dual front-side airbags, traction and stability control, and rollover protection.
+Seating 4 in two rows, the base model X starts with two removable half-doors and plastic windows, ABS brakes, dual front-side airbags, traction and stability control, and rollover protection.
 Three convertible tops are offered.
-The X starts with a three-piece hardtop, the Sunrider soft top is standard on Sahara and Rubicon, and Jeep offers an optional regular soft-top.
+The X starts with a 3-piece hardtop, the Sunrider soft top is standard on the Sahara and Rubicon, and Jeep offers an optional regular soft top.

 A 3.8-liter, 202-hp V6 is paired with either a 6-speed manual or optional 4-speed automatic transmission.
 While acceleration power and fuel economy are not stellar, owners are willing to give these up for the 2008 Wrangler's unsurpassed off-roading capability.

-All models are equipped with part-time four-wheel drive, while the Unlimited offers both four-wheel and rear-wheel drive.
-Despite its growing list of creature comforts, the Wrangler remains rugged to the core, combining its four-wheel drive with skid plates, 10 inches of ground clearance, a 2-speed transfer case, low-range gearing, and solid live front and rear axles.
-As you move up to the Rubicon trim, you add a front stabilizer bar that can be electronically disabled for more clearance, a 4WD transfer case, and two locking differentials.
-Rear seats are cramped, but fold down for 56 cubic feet of cargo space (85 in the Unlimited).
+All models are equipped with part-time 4-wheel drive, while the Unlimited offers 4-wheel or rear-wheel drive.
+Despite its growing list of creature comforts, the Wrangler remains rugged to the core, combining its 4-wheel drive with skid plates, 10 inches of ground clearance, a 2-speed transfer case, low-range gearing and solid live front and rear axles.
+As you move up to the Rubicon trim, you add a front stabilizer bar that can be electronically disabled for more clearance, a 4WD transfer case and two locking differentials.
+Rear seats are cramped but fold down for 56 cubic feet of cargo space (85 in the Unlimited).
 Drain holes in the floor, an under-floor storage compartment, and off-roading tires ranging from 16 to 18 inches maintain the 2008 Wrangler's utilitarian reputation and popularity among owners.